Regular banana pudding falls a bit flat for me. The secret? Roasted banana pudding!

 Roasted Banana Pudding: The Components

-Once I had the dulce de leche, my next thought was to roast some bananas and put them in my custard, because I don’t understand using vanilla pudding to make a banana pudding.
+Once I had the dulce de leche, my next thought was to roast some bananas and put them in my custard, because I don’t understand using vanilla pudding to make banana pudding.

 Why not layer in as much banana flavor as you can?
 Really commit to the banana pudding.